 GNOME and Xorg

 As you might have noticed already GNOME is now the default DE since 17.x and now Xorg joins the party of default programs as being default display server for 18.04.
 You get updated GNOME with much better and faster transitions while Xorg works perfectly fine with it.
 I got 0 issues on my machine (yours can differ).

 Again a friendly reminder for GNOME lovers that what you get is Ubuntu’s modified GNOME and not Vanilla GNOME.

-Canonical is now gonna collect anonymous usage data which it will make public on its website and will use to improve Ubuntu.
+Canonical is now gonna collect anonymous usage data which will make the public on its website and will use it to improve Ubuntu.
 You can control this feature in settings and can turn it off if you don’t like it.

 Yes, you can scream as it is confirmed that Ubuntu 18.04 will finally add support for colorful emoji on various supported apps.
 I am happy with it and so will be social birds.

-Yes, there are bugs as it is not even beta but daily build.
-I experienced glitches on boot, switching user, and power off.
+Yes, there are bugs as it is not even beta but a daily build.
+I experienced glitches on boot, switching users, and power off.
 This is expected as Canonical is working on improving boot time and this is still ongoing.
 My wifi driver kept losing signal strength.
-Update manager was broken for me and I was unable to launch installed apps from Ubuntu store for unknown reason (It must be noted that barely 10+ apps are available in store which are not installed by default).
+Update manager was broken for me and I was unable to launch installed apps from Ubuntu store for unknown reasons (It must be noted that barely 10+ apps are available in store that not installed by default).

 Still, it is daily build and bugs are expected.
 Beta builds will be much more stable and I assume all of these issues will be fixed in beta builds.